GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 - generate fully customized PDF documents on demand, and
 - present the final document for the user to view or download.

-A template -  consisting of page headers, page footers, some boiler-plate text, placeholders for customization, and formatting - is built via the Template Editor within the PDF service, using HTML and CSS for page formatting.
+A template -  consisting of page headers, page footers, some boiler-plate text, placeholders for customization - is built via the Template Editor within the PDF service, using HTML and CSS for page formatting.
 Proficiency in those technologies is necessary for anyone wanting to build anything more than a trivial template.

 Generating the final document, and providing access to it, is done through a series of RESTful API calls to the PDF service in the language of your choice.
 The examples given here are written with NodeJS.